Selection tests are commonly used in recruitment - try some yourself.

-Employers use selection tests to assess your reasoning skills in relation to others, and your ability to cope with tasks involved in the job you are applying for.
-You’ll see them referred to in a variety of ways, including aptitude tests, psychometric tests, and reasoning tests – these are all different terms for the same sort of thing.
+Employers use selection tests to assess your reasoning skills in relation to others, and your ability to cope with tasks involved in the job for which you are applying.

 The most common tests, verbal reasoning and numerical reasoning, assess your logical reasoning (not your general knowledge).
 Situational judgement tests are used to get an idea of how you would react in work-based situations.
 Abstract or diagrammatic reasoning tests assess your logic and visual thinking skills, particularly for technical roles.